MechanicOfTheSequence/nosedocs-new/noseblog.md

 for goodness sake, it snowed last night and the weeds defrosted not even showing the slightest of wilting. truly impressive.

 [1]: which could also be a reference to kundalini rising. it's unclear. but the fire in the other parables is a process of consuming the useless part after it has been separated from the useful part (sparating the wheat from the chaff)

+[2]: I'm not saying that a person is only one of these. in tuenti I participated in all 4 of the aspects at various times, yet I would consider myself to have worn more the idea and implementation hats mostly. a single person can embody more than one of these attraibuts on various subjects. they're mainly meant as a way of reducing the 7 layers further into 4. they can be further reduced into two by seeing 1/3 as real and 2/4 as meta (and other variations thereof)

 ### 2021-04-20 16:56 - two more things...